WinterCabbage/unbound_exporter/README.md

 # Installation

+## Using Go

     go install github.com/letsencrypt/unbound_exporter@latest

 This will install the binary in `$GOBIN`, or `$HOME/go/bin` if `$GOBIN` is unset.

+## Using Docker

+Pre-built Docker images are available on GitHub Container Registry:

+    docker pull ghcr.io/wintercabbage/unbound_exporter:latest

+Or for a specific version:

+    docker pull ghcr.io/wintercabbage/unbound_exporter:v1.0.0

 # Updating dependencies